SCCapstone/CockyReaders/README.md

     Tiana Langer
     John Phillips

 To test our app please download a ZIP file and run it locally.
+Please note, you have to use a browser that allows cross-domain requests (i.e. Safari)

 To test our Administrator View visit www.cockyreaders-test.appspot.com/